sherif-ty/cribl-py/README.md

 ---

+## Version 1.2.0

+### Release Notes
+- Fixed the Windows installation script
+- Added a small note for users to check the environment OS in the config file and, in case they are using Windows, to add the `For_Windows_cribl_pkg_url` link.
+  Example: `For_Windows_cribl_pkg_url=https://cdn.cribl.io/dl/4.9.3/cribl-4.9.3-25d56bdd-win32-x64.msi`

+### Upcoming Changes
+- Make the script set the environment proxy inside the system registry for Windows, systemd for Linux
+- Dynamically create Fleets/Sub-Fleets if not found
+- Manage and assign Edge nodes (move, remove, label)
+- Upload and sync packs or pipelines
+- Secure API integration with login token management
+- Create separate module for each environment

 ## 1. Cribl Edge Installer

 This module provides a simple and automated way to install Cribl Edge across different environments including Linux, Windows, Docker, and Kubernetes with Python.